mn297/KeyboardFilterDriver/VijayMukhiBlogPost.md

 One more synchronization  object is the event and we use the function KeInitializeEvent to create one.
 The first parameter is the event handle and the second the type of event either notification or synchronization.

 The third is the state, false means non signaled.
 The event is the simplest of all synchronization objects as unlike a semaphore it can have only two states on or off, signaled or nonsignalled.
-The function IoBuildDeviceIoControlRequest lets us actually send out an IRP.
+The function `IoBuildDeviceIoControlRequest` lets us actually send out an IRP.

 The first parameter is the Io control code.
-There is a big list of them and we choose IOCTL_KEYBOARD_QUERY_INDICATORS which lets us ask the keyboard driver what is the status of the query keys.
+There is a big list of them and we choose `IOCTL_KEYBOARD_QUERY_INDICATORS` which lets us ask the keyboard driver what is the status of the query keys.
 There are a zillion such IO control codes that we can use.

-The second parameter is the DEVICE_OBJECT that we send this control code to .
+The second parameter is the `DEVICE_OBJECT` that we send this control code to .
 Our lower level drivers handle is in the pakd member of the zzz structure.
 Normally a driver would require some parameters that will be passed in a buffer.
 We would pass parameters to our driver from user space and these would be available to the driver in the SystemBuffer member.

 As we do not require to pass any parameters  we send null.
 The parameter following is the length of the buffer, 0 in our case.
 The next two parameters are the output buffer which the driver will fill up.
 In our case we create a structure indParams of type KEYBOARD_ATTRIBUTES.
 Whenever the keyboard driver receives such a IOCTL request it expects the address of such a buffer.

-Now in the MajorFunction array we have two values IRP_MJ_INTERNAL_DEVICE_CONTROL or IRP_MJ_DEVICE_CONTROL.
+Now in the `MajorFunction` array we have two values `IRP_MJ_INTERNAL_DEVICE_CONTROL` or `IRP_MJ_DEVICE_CONTROL`.
 If we specify true the function associated with the first #define is called.
 The second last parameter is the address of an event which will be set to true or the signaled state when the driver completes.

-The last parameter is a IO_STATUS_BLOCK structure that will be filled up the driver to tell us what happened.
+The last parameter is a `IO_STATUS_BLOCK` structure that will be filled up the driver to tell us what happened.
 This function actually creates a IRP structure that we use in the call to the IoCallDriver function.
 We pass the pakd handle and this IRP we just created.

-The driver may execute our task immediately or it may return STATUS_PENDING.
+The driver may execute our task immediately or it may return `STATUS_PENDING`.
 In our case it always returns 0, meaning that the job got done.
-If it returns STATUS_PENDING, then we have to use the Wait function with the event handle.
+If it returns `STATUS_PENDING`, then we have to use the Wait function with the event handle.

 When the keyboard driver completes, it will set the event to true and we will move out of the wait.
 We however have not been able to test out this code.
 Now that our keyboard driver has been called, it comes back and gives us the status of the caps lock, scroll lock and num lock keys.

-The member LedFlags is a series of bits that if on tells us which key is pressed.
+The member `LedFlags` is a series of bits that if on tells us which key is pressed.
 If the first bit is on, then the scroll lock key has been pressed, the second bit is for num lock and the fourth is caps lock.
-We have macros like KEYBOARD_CAPS_LOCK_ON which have a value of 4.
+We have macros like `KEYBOARD_CAPS_LOCK_ON` which have a value of `4`.

-Thus we bitwise and LedFlags with three macros and further check if their values are 1, 2 or 4.
+Thus we bitwise and `LedFlags` with three macros and further check if their values are `1`, `2` or `4`.
 Thus the above three variables if 1 tell us that the corresponding key was on or not.
 Now that we have the actual ascii value in the key variable we check if it is one of the special keys.

 We first check the key variable for left shift or  right shift value which is scan code 2a and 36  which become in our case 3 and 4.
-If true, then we set the SHIFT member of our state structure to 1 if we have pressed the key or key down.
-The macro KEY_MAKE or 0 is when we press a key, KEY_BREAK or 1 is when we release the key.
+If true, then we set the `SHIFT` member of our state structure to 1 if we have pressed the key or key down.
+The macro KEY_MAKE or 0 is when we press a key, `KEY_BREAK` or 1 is when we release the key.

-When we release the key we change the SHIFT member to 0.
+When we release the key we change the `SHIFT` member to `0`.
 Thus when we press any shift key, the SHIFT member of the kstate structure is 1, otherwise 0.
 When we press the CTRL or ALT keys we store this state in the kCTRL or kAlt member.
 The space key which is given a value of 1 is handled differently.

 Even though like all keys it has a make and a break, we consider the make and not the break.
-We set the first member of the keys array  to its ASCII value 32 only if we have not pressed the Alt key at the same time.
-When we press the enter key, key has a value of 2 and if the alt key is not pressed, we put two values in the keys array 0x0d and 0x0a.
+We set the first member of the keys array  to its ASCII value `32` only if we have not pressed the `Alt` key at the same time.
+When we press the enter key, key has a value of `2` and if the `alt` key is not pressed, we put two values in the keys array `0x0d` and `0x0a`.

 Thus all that we are doing here is setting the value into the keys array.
 Now comes the bulk of the work in the default.
-We first make sure that the Ctrl or Alt key is not pressed by checking the member in the kstate structure.
+We first make sure that the `Ctrl` or `Alt` key is not pressed by checking the member in the `kstate` structure.
 Then we make sure that it is a key make and not break as otherwise when we repeat a key, it will only display once as key make is called a number of times , break only once when we release the key.

-Then we have another if statement that checks that it is a printable key ranging from 0x21 to 7e. the space we have taken care of earlier.
+Then we have another if statement that checks that it is a printable key ranging from `0x21` to `0x7E`. the space we have taken care of earlier.
 Now comes one last check.
 If the Shift key is on, then we have to display a capital instead of small.
-Thus we use the extended array ExtendedKeyMap to pick up the value and place it into the keys array first member.
+Thus we use the extended array `ExtendedKeyMap` to pick up the value and place it into the keys array first member.

 If not we use the key variable directly to set the keys array.
 What we have to consider is if caps lock is on and then the user presses a shift, the key must be small.
 We leave all this to you as we are not in the right frame to write such code.
-Then we check that the keys[0] has  a valid value that is not 0 and the file handle is not null.
+Then we check that the `keys[0]` has  a valid value that is not `0` and the file handle is not `null`.

 We then write out this value to disk.
 The array keys is set to 0 at the beginning of the loop.
-We are either filling up the first or second member, the third is always 0.
-Thus in the ZwWriteFile function we specify the address of this keys array and use strlen to give us the length 1 or 2.
+We are either filling up the first or second member, the third is always `0`.
+Thus in the `ZwWriteFile` function we specify the address of this keys array and use strlen to give us the length 1 or 2.
 At some point in time we will unload our driver.

 At this time the thread is waiting at the Wait function.
 In the unload function we first detach our device passing the pakd handle.
 Then we set the member bThreadTerminate to 1.
 As before we wait in a loop for the key release to move up.
 We then set the semaphore sem to 1.

 This moves the thread into wake state and the first thing it does is checks the value of the `bThreadTerminate` member.
-As it is one, it calls a function PsTerminateSystemThread which terminates itself.
+As it is one, it calls a function `PsTerminateSystemThread` which terminates itself.
 A system thread should terminate itself as per the docs by calling the above function.

 Now that the thread is dead the unload function that was waiting for the thread to die can now clean up the rest.
 It closes the file and deletes the device.